Eric Kandel: Early years

 Eric's mother, Charlotte Zimels, was born in 1897 in Kolomyia, Pokuttya (modern Ukraine).
 She came from an Ashkenazi Jewish family.
 At that time Kolomyya was part of Austria-Hungary.
 His father, Hermann Kandel, was born in 1898 in Olesko, Galicia (then part of Austria-Hungary).
 At the beginning of World War I, his parents moved to Vienna, Austria, where they met and married in 1923.

 Eric Kandel was born on November 7, 1929, in Vienna.
-Shortly after, Eric's father established a toy store.
+Shortly after, his father established a toy store.
 Although thoroughly assimilated and acculturated, the family sensed the Nazi danger and, unlike others, left Austria after the country had been annexed by Germany in March 1938 at great expense.
-As a result of Aryanization (Arisierung), attacks on Jews had escalated and Jewish property was being confiscated.
-When Eric was 9, he and his brother Ludwig, 14, boarded the Gerolstein at Antwerp, Belgium, and joined their uncle in Brooklyn on May 11, 1939, to be followed later by his parents.
+As a result of the Anschluss, attacks on Jews had escalated and Jewish property was being confiscated.
+When Kandel was 9, he and his brother Ludwig, 14, boarded the Gerolstein at Antwerp, Belgium, and joined their uncle in Brooklyn on May 11, 1939, to be followed later by his parents.

 After arriving in the United States and settling in Brooklyn, Kandel was tutored by his grandfather in Judaic studies and was accepted at the Yeshiva of Flatbush, from which he graduated in 1944.
 He attended Brooklyn's Erasmus Hall High School in the New York City school system.

 Kandel's undergraduate major at Harvard was History and Literature.
 He wrote an undergraduate honors thesis on "The Attitude Toward National Socialism of Three German Writers: Carl Zuckmayer, Hans Carossa, and Ernst Jünger".
 While at Harvard, a place where psychology was dominated by the work of B. F. Skinner, Kandel became interested in learning and memory.
 However, while Skinner championed a strict separation of psychology, as its own level of discourse, from biological considerations such as neurology, Kandel's work is essentially centered on an explanation of the relationships between psychology and neurology.

-The world of neuroscience was opened up to Kandel as a consequence of his favorite literature teacher at the time, Karl Viëtor's, sudden passing in 1951 and leaving Kandel's next term schedule at Harvard, besides feeling "deep personal loss" over Viëtor's death, unexpectedly empty.
+The world of neuroscience was opened up to Kandel as a consequence of his favorite literature teacher at the time, Karl Viëtor's, sudden death in 1951 and leaving Kandel's next term schedule at Harvard, besides feeling "deep personal loss" over Viëtor's death, unexpectedly empty.
 Around that time Kandel had met Anna Kris, whose parents Ernst Kris and Marianne Rie were psychoanalysts from Sigmund Freud's Vienna-based circle.
 Freud was a pioneer in revealing the importance of unconscious neural processes, and his lines of thought are at the root of Kandel's interest in the biology of motivation and unconscious and conscious memory.
 Kandel changed his course to pursue and began his M.D. program at New York University in 1952.